Jewish Voice for Peace Supports the Standing Rock Sioux Tribe

-As the Dakota Access Pipeline snakes ever closer to the Missouri River, threatening untold thousands of lives, we are moved by the profound, prayerful, and steadfast Indigenous-led resistance rising up against the deadly path white supremacy and colonialism carves for Native people and communities, and indeed for our entire planet.
+We are moved by the profound, prayerful, and steadfast Indigenous-led resistance rising up against the deadly path white supremacy and colonialism carves for Native people and communities, and indeed for our entire planet.

 As an organization focused on fighting for Palestinian rights, we see many parallels between the struggle for indigenous sovereignty in Standing Rock and Israel/Palestine.
 We see stolen and expropriated resources and land: from the path of the apartheid wall over Palestinian aquifers to the route DAPL took–diverting the danger of an oil leak away from predominately white areas and onto Native land.
 We see intense violence in response to nonviolent protest.
 And we see necessary, courageous, powerful indigenous resistance for survival and self-determination.

 Ways you can help:

 Learn about the NoDAPL fight and Native resistance: